Types of Sentences

 *Independent clause is also called Main clause or Principal clause.
 As the name indicates, Independent clause can stand alone.

 **Subordinating conjunctions are used for connecting two clauses together.
-In addition to this joining the clauses together, these conjunctions also tell us the relationship between subordinate clause (i.e., dependent clause) and the independent clause in the sentence.
+In addition to this work of joining the clauses together, these conjunctions also tell us the relationship between subordinate clause (i.e., dependent clause) and the independent clause in the sentence.

 There are many subordinating conjunctions in English.
 Some common subordinating conjunctions are: after, while, since, if, when, as soon as, even if, as far as, in case, so that supposing etc.